TcMenu/SimpleCollections/README.md

     bsize_t count() // the number of items in the list

     bsize_t capacity() // the current allocated size of the array

+## Concurrent Circular Buffers

+This library also supports concurrent circular buffers that work on most boards listed below.
+These buffers have independent writer and reader positions.
+This means that one thread can offer data, and another thread can read that data.
+It is entirely non-blocking and therefore safe across threads or even in interrupts.
+Be aware that if used in interrupts, the writer position is managed using CAS instructions (or emulation thereof) and will be slow if more than one thread does the writing (because of busy spin waiting).

+There is an example that shows the usage of the circular buffer, but the API is really simple.

+### Creating a circular buffer

+We first create an instance and indicate the size needed, the size is fixed and if the writer exceeds the reader, it will wrap and data is lost.

+    #include <SimpleCollections.h>
+    #include <CircularBuffer.h>

+    CircularBuffer buffer(20);

+### Writing to the buffer

+Write a byte to the buffer by calling `put`, it will **wrap** if the reader gets behind.

+    buffer.put(dataByte);

+### Reading and checking the buffer

+Only ever call `get` after checking that data is `available`, only one thread should ever be reading at once.

+    if(buffer.available()) {
+        uint8_t data = buffer.get();
+        // do something with "data"
+    }

 ## Platforms known to work